Earth rotation and time-domain reconstruction of polarization states for continuous gravitational waves from a known pulsar: Introduction

 This paper is organized as follows.
 Section II briefly summarizes expressions for the antenna pattern functions and the strain outputs.
-Section III discusses the cyclically averaging of the antenna patterns in order to demonstrate the separability of different polarization modes.
-Section IV is devoted to Conclusion.
+Section III discusses the cyclically averaging of the antenna patterns in order to demonstrate the time-domain reconstruction of each polarization state.
+Section VI mentions future prospects along the direction of this study and possible other effects.
+Section V is devoted to Conclusion.